Avondale Cover 4.jpg

 We often receive expressive and touching accounts of the children's experiences, thanking Avondale Extra for making it all happen.

-A DVD of the annual residential trip not only shows some of the physical challenges that the children are given but also the sheer pleasure of being by the sea and in the fresh air with lots of space.
+Photographs of the annual residential trip not only show some of the physical challenges that the children are given but also the sheer pleasure of being by the sea and in the fresh air with lots of space.

 The Gardening Club which takes place in the Fruit and Vegetable Garden provides an opportunity to learn about plants and propagation in a specially built area.
 The children are able to grow vegetables which they can take home to cook.